 The goal of this document is to provide a basic installation and usage guide for the ARTÌS/GAIA software.

 The last version of the ARTÌS/GAIA software can be freely downloaded from the downloads page.
-The runtime is available in both 32 and 64 bits versions, in the following we will assume a 32 bits architecture.
+The runtime is available in both 32 and 64 bits versions.

 Untar the downloaded file in the chosen directory.